BIBLE CHRONOLOGY

 Although one might think that the 70 year captivity started from the destruction of Jerusalem at the end of Zedekiah's reign, this is not how chronologists have generally interpreted the data.

 In Daniel 1:1-6 it is related that Nebuchadnezzar took some Jewish captives, including Daniel, back to Babylon in the third year of Jehoiakim.
 This is when the 70 year captivity has generally been taken to commence, and it is this third year of Jehoiakim that is equated to 608BC.
 Jehoiakim reigned 11 years, nine of which (the 3rd till the 11th) are counted as part of the 70 years of captivity, along with the 11 years of Zedekiah's reign.
-Since there was also one year in between these two kings, before the Babylonians installed Zedekiah, a total of 21 years of captivity are counted up between Daniel's removal to Babylon, and the destruction of Jerusalem.
+Therefore, a total of 20 years of captivity (or something close to this) are counted up between Daniel's removal to Babylon, and the destruction of Jerusalem.

-Therefore, moving forward 21 years from 608BC takes the calculation to the year 587BC, or thereabouts, for the supposed year of the destruction of Jerusalem.
+Therefore, moving forward 20 years from 608BC takes the calculation to the year 588BC, or thereabouts, for the supposed year of the destruction of Jerusalem.

 This is how the supposed year of the destruction of Jerusalem is arrived at.
 It is a combination of extra-Biblical data (Ptolemy's Canon) and certain assumptions about when to begin counting the 70 year captivity.

-But let's return to the supposed first year of Cyrus, 538BC, because this error is pivotal.
+But let's return to the supposed first year of Cyrus, because this error is pivotal.

-Incorrectly establishing 538BC, or something close, as the first year of Cyrus' rule, has created a chronological dilemma of which the average Bible reader is totally unaware.
+Incorrectly establishing 538BC, or something close, as the first year of Cyrus' rule over the Persian Empire, has created a chronological dilemma of which the average Bible reader is totally unaware.

 For, using both AM counting from Creation, and BC reckoning by Ptolemy's Canon, Ussher, who is considered the greatest authority on Bible chronology, designates both 3468AM and 537BC as the first year of Cyrus.
 This means that he equates 4005AM (3468+537) with 1 AD, and therefore gives the year of Creation as 4004BC (4005-1).